VIDEO: The Broadway Vaccination Site Will Be Up and Running on Monday- Find Out More!

 As BroadwayWorld previously reported, a vaccine pop-up site targeted at getting Broadway theater workers back on stage is set to launch next week at a new site on 47th and 7th (the former location of NFL Experience).
 Not only will the location help to get the industry back onstage, but it will employ 80-100 Broadway workers who have been laid off to handle administrative support tasks while clinical nurses give out the shots.

-ATC Healthcare Services is the national medical services company behind the site and today, BroadwayWorld chatted with CEO Jordan Savitsky to learn even more.
+ATC Healthcare Services is the national medical services company behind the site and today, BroadwayWorld chatted with President Jordan Savitsky to learn even more.

 "We began working with the city about a month ago in helping out with the effort," explained Savitsky.
 "Our deep experience and talent pool of thousands of nurses really gives us an advantage to be able to do exactly this.
 We came to the city with a goal of wanting to bring the vaccines to where the people are.
 We want to get shots in as many arms as possible, but we want to make it as easy as possible for people."